WailanTirajoh/Laravel-Hotel/README.md

-# Laravel Hotel - Professional Admin Dashboard
+# Laravel Hotel - Admin Dashboard

-Laravel Hotel is a modern, professional web application built with Laravel 12, featuring a stunning admin dashboard UI and enhanced with Laravel WebSockets for real-time notification experiences.
+Laravel Hotel is a modern, web application built with Laravel 12, featuring a stunning admin dashboard UI and enhanced with Laravel WebSockets for real-time notification experiences.

 ## ✨ What's New in v2.0

-### 🎨 Professional UI Redesign
+### 🎨 UI Redesign

-- **Modern Dashboard**: Clean, professional admin interface with gradient backgrounds and smooth animations
+- **Modern Dashboard**: Clean, admin interface with gradient backgrounds and smooth animations
 - **Enhanced Navigation**: Intuitive sidebar with hover effects and improved user experience
-- **Professional Cards**: Beautiful card components with shadows and hover effects
+- **Cards**: Beautiful card components with shadows and hover effects
 - **Improved Typography**: Inter font family for better readability
 - **Responsive Design**: Optimized for all devices and screen sizes
-- **Professional Login**: Stunning glassmorphism login page with animated elements
+- **Login**: Stunning glassmorphism login page with animated elements

 ### 🔧 Technical Upgrades